hatari/hatari/tests/readme.txt

 Test subdirectories for Hatari and the emulated Atari machines:

+autostart/
+- trivial AUTO/-folder binaries for (manually) slowing down startup.
+  Allows testing whether problems in autostarted programs are due to TOS starting them too fast for all TOS facilities to be present

 buserror/
 - "make test" tests for IO memory addresses which cause bus errors on real machines